Advestis/enAInem/paper.md

 EnAInem is a Python package for decomposing non-negative multiway arrays and heterogeneous multi-view datasets into rank-1 nonnegative tensors.
 It extends scikit-learn’s NMF framework to support tensor factorization (NTF), robust modeling via Target Polish, and integration of incomplete or noisy views using the Integrated Sources Model (ISM).
 EnAInem is designed for scalable, interpretable machine learning in domains like survival analysis, clustering, and visualization.

+> EnAInem internally calls scikit-learn’s `_update_cdnmf_fast` C function, which performs coordinate descent updates for NMF.
+This ensures EnAInem inherits the same computational efficiency as its ancestor.

 > EnAInem is released under the MIT License.

 # Statement of Need